elephantscale/es-training-new/machine-learning/slides/About-Machine-Learning-Class.md

 ## Some Highlights of this Class

-* This is v2.0 of our previous DS class.
-We re-wrote this class to reflect our learnings from the field
-* Goals
-    - Go deeper: Provide deeper understanding of ML concepts
-    - Elevate people from 'copy paste API' level
-    - Common track to be taught in R / Python / Spark (Python / Scala)
+* Machine Learning is the focus of this course
+* The concepts are generic you can implement them any ML platforms (R, Python, Spark)

 <img src="../../assets/images/machine-learning/some-highlights.png" alt="some-highlights.png" style="width:70%;"/> <!-- {"left" : 0.97, "top" : 3.87, "height" : 2.91, "width" : 8.3} -->